 Here's an overview of the festival and how you can plan your time there.

 In this article

 Although this event has always started in September and ended in November, Disney has extended the time span in recent years.

-In 2017, the Food and Wine Festival will be held August 31st through November 13.
+In 2017, the Food and Wine Festival will be held August 31 through November 13.

 What takes place at the Food and Wine Festival?

-There are more than 2 dozen food booths sprinkled throughout the World Showcase which allow you to sample many foods from various countries (there's a free passport available that you can apply stickers to as you visit the various booths).
+In 2017, there will be a record number of 35 food booths sprinkled throughout the World Showcase which allow you to sample many foods from various countries (there's a free passport available that you can apply stickers to as you visit the various booths).
 You can read all about the booths and see the menus on the Disney Food Blog Food and Wine menu and booth index.

 The appetizer-sized portions available at the booths usually range in price from $4.00 - $8.00 (with drinks ranging from $3-$6), and Disney Dining Plan credits can be used for many items.